 With your consent, the Staffing Agency contacts the facility Anesthesia Group and provides them with your CV and available appointment dates.

 The Chief Anesthesiologist will want to conduct an interview with you (most likely by phone call).
 Based on the satisfaction of the interview, the Anesthesiologist Group gets back in touch with your Staff Agency with their approval.
+They may also verbally request some peer references from you.
+So it's good to have names and numbers handy.

 A contract is created between the Staffing Agency and you with the details of the appointment (start/end dates, rate, etc.).
 A second contract is created between the Staffing Agency and the Anesthesia Group for your services.